ScienceCommunicationLab/KinesinLMS/README.md

 e-Learning platform was built from scratch after the team struggled to find a simple platform that could be managed by one person but flexible enough for SCL's unique e-learning research goals.

-In 2023, SCL was funded by a supplementary National Institute for General Medical Sciences grant to make this custom e-Learning platform open source and available to the broader scientific community.
+In 2023, SCL was funded by a supplementary grant from the National Institute for General Medical Sciences to make this custom e-Learning platform open source and available to the broader scientific community.
 KinesinLMS is the result of that effort!

 ## Features

 Here's a quick list of some of the features KinesinLMS does give you:

 - Module, section, unit navigation
-- Clean UI based on Bootstrap 5
+- Clean UI based on Bootstrap 5, mobile-friendly layout (but at the moment a bit desktop-biased).
 - Components for videos and html text content
 - "Quick nav" for simple course navigation
 - Basic assessments: long-form text, multiple choice / poll , "Done" button